askimed/nf-test/docs/index.md

 }
 ```

-Or you can even use nf-test to test Nextflow modules using a when/then pattern.
-In this example we test the [index creation using Salmon](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow).
+You can also use nf-test to test Nextflow modules using when/then closures.
+In the example below we add some basic checks to a [index creation](https://github.com/GoekeLab/bioinformatics-workflows/tree/master/nextflow) module.

 ```Groovy
 @Grab('org.codehaus.groovy:groovy-json:3.0.9')